 Having a moisturizing skincare routine will help you keep on top of your dry skin, and allow your skin to replace the oils it's lacking!
 Specifically developed to increase cell turnover, it works to protect your skin, and press rewind on aging skin.

 There are a few things you can do to prevent your skin getting too dehydrated, such as avoid air conditioning where you can, wear SPF everyday (yes, even when it’s cloudy) and ensure you’re using gentle skincare products that aren’t irritating and drying out your skin.
 You can also increase your hydrate levels from the inside out by making sure you’re drinking enough water and incorporating as much water-rich foods in your diet as you can.

 The skin around your eyes is the most delicate, and first to suffer when your skin is dehydrated so it's important to use a potent, but gentle eye serum to protect this area of skin.
-We developed our own Eye Serum, derived from plant stem cells to provide hydration to this area and protect it from further damage!

 So there you have it…